Andrew McCutchen Player Props: Pirates vs. Rays

 Andrew McCutchen At The Plate

-- McCutchen is hitting .247 with five doubles, five home runs and 17 walks.
+- McCutchen is hitting .247 with five doubles, six home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.